gokhanbarisaker/deep-reinforcement-learning/p1_navigation/Report.md

 ## Learning Algorithm

+The code uses Deep Q-Learning Algorithm for training the model.
+The implemenation is wrapped within the Agent class (i.e., `agent.py`)

 ### Model architecture

 Model architecture has been chosen based on the mean per 100 sequential episode scores.